pandafengye/MIST/README.md

 `AP012030.fa`   | 0                        | 1 | 1
 `CU928163.fa` | 1                      | 2          | 3

-* __Step 3:__ Run the module `Strain` using the prepared `output` directory and `_MIST_ref_cluster.csv`.
+* __Step 3:__ Run the module `Strain` using the prepared `index` output directory and the `_MIST_ref_cluster.csv` file.
 ```bash
 $ python MIST.py strain --threads 8 --indexpath Example_Dir/output/_MIST_index/ --cluster_output Example_Dir/output/_MIST_ref_cluster.csv --pair_1 Example_Dir/input/read/example_data1.1.fq --pair_2 Example_Dir/input/read/example_data1.2.fq --read_length 100 --genome_size 5000000 --output Example_Dir/output/
 ```

 ### __Example 3: Identification of a novel strain by MIST__
-Occasionally the strain in the clinical samples is not represented by the database, which we call a `novel` strain.
-Under such circumstance, MIST may still assign it to a certain cluster in the database, but you can predict if there is a `novel` strain based on the similarity provided by the output.
-In this example, we use the query reads derived from Shigella dysenteriae.
-This is a pathovar of E. coli and is distantly related to the five genomes in Example 2.
+Occasionally the strain in the clinical samples is not represented by the database, which we call a __novel__ strain.
+Under such circumstance, MIST may still assign it to a certain cluster in the database, but you can predict if there is a __novel__ strain based on the similarity provided by the output.
+In this example, we use the query reads derived from *Shigella dysenteriae*.
+This is a pathovar of *E. coli* and is distantly related to the five genomes in Example 2.
 We perform the strain-level typing using the database prepared in Example 2.
 ```bash
 $ python MIST.py strain --threads 8 --indexpath Example_Dir/output/_MIST_index/ --pair_1 Example_Dir/input/read/example_data2.1.fq --pair_2 Example_Dir/input/read/example_data2.2.fq --read_length 100 --cluster_output Example_Dir/output/_MIST_ref_cluster.csv --output Example_Dir/output/
 ```
 Where `example_data2.1.fq` and `example_data2.2.fq` are the paired Shigella reads.
-In the `_MIST_0.98_measure.csv`, it shows the reads are assigned to cluster xx and xxx, with a similarity of xx and xx.
+In the `_MIST_0.98_measure.csv`, it shows the reads are assigned to cluster `0` and `1`, with a similarity of `0.9786` and `0.9762`.
 Because this estimate is performed at the `98%` ANI level, the query reads and the assigned cluster should have a similarity above `98%`.
 Hence, a similarity below `0.98` indicates that the query reads actually do not belong to the clusters but represent a novel one.
 Notably, this speculation is based on the hypothesis that the sequencing errors are so few that can be ignored, since a low similarity can also result from high rate of sequencing errors.

 Number | Cluster | Abundance | Unique_best_reads | Shared_best_reads | Similarity
 ---   | --- | --- | --- | --- | ---